EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Johnson became emotional on the podium today.
 Mattia Ozbot / Getty Images

-“I hope it’s not as bad as it looked and I know how difficult it is to ski this course,” said Johnson, who was forced to miss the 2022 Olympics after crashing on this same course and injuring her knee.
+“I hope it’s not as bad as it looked, and I know how difficult it is to ski this course,” said Johnson, who was forced to miss the 2022 Olympics after crashing on the same course and injuring her knee.
 “And how sometimes, because you love this course so much, when you crash on it and it hurts you like that, it hurts that much worse.”

 Big shock as Ester Ledecka knocked out of snowboard parallel giant slalom